Rishie123/Solar_Orbiter_Anomalies/Security.md

 Please report (suspected) security vulnerabilities to **[rj23@imperial.ac.uk](mailto:rj23@imperial.ac.uk)**.
-You will receive a response from us within 48 hours.
-If the issue is confirmed, we will release a patch as soon as possible depending on complexity but historically within a few days.
+You will receive a response from me within 48 hours.
+If the issue is confirmed, I will release a patch as soon as possible depending on complexity but historically within a few days.